Translated using DeepL

 Choice of tutorial or seminar

 During the Enrolment period, students sign up for exercises (seminars).
-Since attendance is compulsory (usually one or two absences are allowed), the student must choose a practicum so that it does not conflict with anything in his/her schedule.
+As attendance is compulsory (usually one or two absences are allowed), it is necessary to choose the exercise/seminar group so as to avoid conflicts in the timetable.

-The teacher may set looser rules.
-It is also possible, for example, to replace participation in one seminar group with participation in another group (covering identical material) after agreement with the teacher.
+The instructor may set looser rules.
+In agreement with the teacher, it is also possible, for example, to replace participation in one seminar group with participation in another group (covering identical material).